 2. Define your target market

 Before Alyce moved to an account-based marketing strategy, they followed a “spray and pray” business model.
-In other words, they’d send gifts to as many people as possible in the hopes of booking meetings with a handful of prospects.
+They’d send gifts to as many people as possible, hoping to book meetings with a handful of prospects.

 While this approach helped them create a pipeline, it didn’t help them to accelerate or grow it.
 Eventually, they moved to an account-based model and created three account tiers to define their target market.